 The creation and life of a butterfly is one of nature’s many magical acts.
 This film takes a look at the butterfly’s world and our desire to understand it.
 While this film isn’t a call to action, it does provide a stunningly well-rendered look into the striking beauty of the butterfly’s world and the overall wonder of the natural world.

 “Every second, 2,000 animals are slaughtered to feed Earth’s human population.”
-Terra delves into relationship that animals and humanity has with the natural world and all the other species therein.
+Terra delves into the relationship that animals and humanity have with the natural world and all the other species therein.
 The film asks questions about our place in our shared ecosystem and puts humans in a position that equates our use of the planet and its wildlife with our seemingly destructive ways.